Sydney knife attacker shot dead by police after killing six at shopping centre

 A nine-month-old infant has undergone surgery and eight people, including the child, are in hospitals around Sydney receiving treatment for “different injuries”.

-Reports have suggested the woman who died in hospital is the child’s mother.
+Reports have suggested the woman who died in hospital is the infant’s mother.

-New South Wales Police Commissioner Karen Webb told a press conference that her officers “believe that he is a 40-year-old man”.
+New South Wales Police Commissioner Karen Webb told a press conference that her officers believe the attacker “is a 40-year-old man”.

 She added: “If in fact it is the person that we believe it is, then we don’t have fears for that person holding an ideation – in other words, that it’s not a terrorism incident.